-- No cable anchor.

-- A cable anchored into concrete in front of the first post.

-- Second post not breakaway (CRT).

-• Design A end section (Design C end sections are acceptable to be left in place).

-• Beam guardrail on both sides of the posts (two sided).
+- · No cable anchor. - A cable anchored into concrete in front of the first post. - Second post not breakaway (CRT). - Design A end section (Design C end sections are acceptable to be left in place). - Beam guardrail on both sides of the posts (two sided).

 A common terminal that was used on Washington State highways is the Breakaway Cable Terminal (BCT).
 These terminals included a Type 1 anchor and a parabolic flare that offset the end four feet from the tangent run of guardrail.
-BCTs that have sustained damage, requiring replacement of one post or one rail section, should be upgraded to a current crash worthy design.
-Upgrade damaged BCTs with less than a three feet offset.
+Replace BCTs that have sustained damage, requiring replacement of one post or one rail section to a MASH compliant terminal.